 With video chat enabling virtual work and students and teachers learning (many, for the first time) to collaborate digitally, it is easy to focus on the ways technology is enabling a degree of normalcy in a time that is anything but normal.

-As COVID-19 response measures force schools, libraries, and community centers to close and workplaces to shift off-site, changes in our analog habits have cut off a digital lifeline for millions of U.S. workers and families.
+As COVID-19 response measures forced schools, libraries, and community centers to close and workplaces to shift off-site, changes in our analog habits have cut off a digital lifeline for millions of U.S. workers and families.

 The Digital US coalition is a collective impact effort driven by 25 leading nonprofit and employer partners, launched earlier this year to draw attention to the ways in which millions of Americans are being left behind–and the social and economic imperative to ensure they are not locked out of education and employment opportunities.
 Together, we’re working to ensure that all Americans have the opportunity and support needed to develop essential technology skills and digital resilience — the agility, skills, and confidence to be an empowered user of new technologies, and adapt to changing digital skill demands.

-Our forthcoming report highlights the experiences of individuals like Tamea, a single mom who didn’t own a computer or know how to use one when she first enrolled in an online associate’s degree program, or Celso, a job-seeker who was continually told during his job search to use online resources, but didn’t know how to access them.
+Our report highlights the experiences of individuals like Tamea, a single mom who didn’t own a computer or know how to use one when she first enrolled in an online associate’s degree program, or Celso, a job-seeker who was continually told during his job search to use online resources, but didn’t know how to access them.
 Both needed the support of a coach to gain the skills necessary to achieve their goals.
 But their ability to access this support, in a time of social distancing, is at risk.

 US executives are highly concerned about a digital skills gap.